Rituals, Not Routines: Finding Calm in What You Already Do

 Closing Thought

-Self-care doesn’t always come from big changes or extra time.
-Often, it’s about noticing the everyday moments that already have space in them.
+Self-care doesn’t always come from big changes or finding extra time in the day.
+Often, it starts with noticing the small moments that already exist.